10 Social Good Programs Driving Engagement During COVID-19

 2. WILDFANG donates to Dress for Success with each purchase.

-In its early response to the COVID-19 pandemic, women’s apparel brand WILDFANG offered to donate a piece of suiting to nonprofit organisation Dress For Success with every purchase.
+In its early response to the COVID-19 pandemic, women’s apparel brand WILDFANG offered to donate a piece of suiting to nonprofit organization Dress For Success with every purchase.

 3. Burberry converts a trench coat factory to make non-surgical gowns and masks for patients, funds vaccine research, and donates to charities.